Nanoparty/BloodMoon_Public/README.md

 ### Survival Combat

 Fight against infinite waves of increasingly large numbers of zombies.
-Collect credits from your kills and use them purchase better weapons to hold off the hoard.
+Collect credits from your kills and use them to purchase better weapons to hold off the hoard.
 Last as long as you can.

 ### Character Creator